gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 Add the following include statement to `secure_memory.hh` to include the appropriate header file for the class `EventFunctionWrapper`.
 Add the following include statement to `secure_memory.hh` to include the appropriate header file for the class `EventFunctionWrapper`.
-Add the following include statement to `secure_memory.hh` to include the appropriate header file for the class `EventFunctionWrapper`.
-Add the following include statement to `secure_memory.hh` to include the appropriate header file for the class `EventFunctionWrapper`.

 ```cpp
 #include "sim/eventq.hh"
 ```

-If you remember from [Event Driven Simulation](./03-event-driven-sim.md), we also need to declare a `std::function<void>()` to pass as the callback function for `nextReqSendEvent`.
-I would like to name these functions with `process` prefixing the name of the `event`.
-Let's go ahead and declare `nextReqSendEvent` as well as its callback function in the `private` scope of `SecureMemory`.
-Do it by adding the following lines to `secure_memory.hh`:
-If you remember from [Event Driven Simulation](./03-event-driven-sim.md), we also need to declare a `std::function<void>()` to pass as the callback function for `nextReqSendEvent`.
-I would like to name these functions with `process` prefixing the name of the `event`.
-Let's go ahead and declare `nextReqSendEvent` as well as its callback function in the `private` scope of `SecureMemory`.
-Do it by adding the following lines to `secure_memory.hh`:
 If you remember from [Event Driven Simulation](./03-event-driven-sim.md), we also need to declare a `std::function<void>()` to pass as the callback function for `nextReqSendEvent`.
 I would like to name these functions with `process` prefixing the name of the `event`.
 Let's go ahead and declare `nextReqSendEvent` as well as its callback function in the `private` scope of `SecureMemory`.
 Do it by adding the following lines to `secure_memory.hh`:
 If you remember from [Event Driven Simulation](./03-event-driven-sim.md), we also need to declare a `std::function<void>()` to pass as the callback function for `nextReqSendEvent`.
 I would like to name these functions with `process` prefixing the name of the `event`.
 Let's go ahead and declare `nextReqSendEvent` as well as its callback function in the `private` scope of `SecureMemory`.
 Do it by adding the following lines to `secure_memory.hh`: